msaww/Truffle_Assignment/README.md

 To deploy  : ``` truffle deploy ```

 -We now create a advanced migration scripts and some scenarios we run into while deploying contracts and work with constructors.
--We add a constructor to Helloworld to initialize a string:
+-We add a constructor to HelloWorld to initialize a string:
  ```
    constructor(string memory _message) {
        message = _message;
        owner = msg.sender;
    }
    ```
-- The function 'hello' in Helloworld returns the string initialized by the constructor:
+- The function 'hello' in HelloWorld returns the string initialized by the constructor:
   ```
   function hello() public view returns (string memory) {
       return message;